mapossum/spa/M4/README.md

 ####Do the following assignments:

-1. Write a program that reads a list of cities from a file, creates and prints the contents of a dictionary where the keys are the city names and the values are the locations as a dictionary with x and y as keys and the point values as the values.
+1. Write a program that reads a list of cities from a file, creates and prints the contents of a dictionary where the keys are the city names and the values are the locations as a x,y pairs (as tuple or list).
 The file location.py contains a function that takes an text location and returns a dictionary with the location as x,y.
 The file citiesSubset contains a file with a list of cities you can use for testing.

 We have some data included in this lab.
 The data consists of 2 different sets: